A quick reference to the way we do things at

 James Street School

 Attendance:All children are expected to attend every day.
-Notifications of absence with an explanation should be phoned to the school (3086855) or sent by text (027 6553573) as early as practicable.
+Notifications of absence with an explanation should be phoned to the school (3086855) or sent by text (027 6553573) or notified on Skool Loop, as early as practicable.

 Banking: Banking opportunities are available through Credit Union.